 Once we smoothed everything out, we started to put the first wooden record organizer together, and I realized how awesome this was going to be.

 Once we inserted the dividers, we dusted these bad boys off…

 And put them inside the house next to one another – to marvel at the beauty of our creations.
 The dividers look crooked, but it’s just the angle at which the photo was taken.

 I then sanded the record shelf quite a bit more to prepare it for the application of a polyurethane finish.

 We then painted on the polyurethane finish… We actually did two layers, as the first layer didn’t look as dark as I had hoped.

 We waited a few days for the stain completely dry, then brought it inside and moved some records into it!

 While the quality of the photo above (shot in low light) leaves a bit to be desired, I’m very happy with the results.
 Apparently this record storage bin can accommodate from 5-600 records, assuming the record sleeves are 1/8″ thick.
 I probably have around 200 records now – the above photo was taken several months ago, and I’ve gone on several buying binges since then.

 Edit: Here are some more shots of the finished vinyl record shelf.

-If you’re interested in building one of these awesome shelves for yourself, be sure to check out this AudioKarma thread, as it contains several sets of plans (for variations on the shelf) as well as more detailed instructions.
+If you’re interested in building one of these awesome record shelves for yourself, be sure to check out this AudioKarma thread.
+It contains several sets of record shelf plans (for variations on the shelf itself) as well as more detailed instructions.